boystrange/astro/exposure/index.md

 8e.

 Modern CMOS cameras can have read noise values as low as 1e, although 2e-3e are more typical.
-Older CMOS cameras may have read noise values of up to 7-8e.
+Older CMOS cameras may have read noise values of up to 7e-8e.
-Almost all CMOS cameras have a gain control that can be adjusted (the gain acts as a pre-multiplier for the pixel voltage before it is passed to the ADC, so that when the gain is increase you get a bigger increment in ADU for a single extra electron).
+Almost all CMOS cameras have a gain control that can be adjusted (the gain acts as a pre-multiplier for the pixel voltage before it is passed to the ADC, so that when the gain is increased you get a bigger increment in ADU for a single extra electron).
 Usually CMOS cameras show a smaller read noise as the gain is increased, although the drop in read noise usually quickly levels off.
 CMOS cameras typically have a very large effective read noise in 8 bit mode - this is